SirBrian1234/PiWall/README.md

 To check the registered service's state you may do:
 ```
-cat /home/pi/init_piwall.log | less
+cat /home/pi/init_pywall.log | less
 ```

 To kill the service and start a new one from the terminal:
 ```
 sudo killall python3
-cd /home/pi/PiWall
+cd /home/pi/PyWall
-sudo python3 piwall.py
+sudo python3 pywall.py
 ```
 When everything is ok you may restart the system.

 ## What's already there
-PiWall, as it is right now, has the following logic:
+PyWall, as it is right now, has the following logic:

 Data:
 * Lets you use a frame's EtherType, source and destination mac address.